Terror traces the first weeks after Janet's traumatic ordeal at the beach party. This is chapter 24, from A Family

 The nausea and extreme fatigue lasted about a month.
 About a week after the last pill, Janet’s energy gradually returned, but what really puzzled Santie was that Janet refused to eat the jam they had made.
 ‘Just the smell of it, Santie, reminds me of that horrible nausea,’ Janet said.

-Hip pain questionaires for useful to your chiropractor for this common complaint.
-That might be in the groin, the side of the hip, the buttock or in the sacroiliac joint.
+Hip pain questionnaires for useful to your chiropractor for this common complaint.
+That might be in the groin, the side of the hip, the buttock or in the sacroiliac joint; so severe ultimately that it becomes a terror in your life.

 Hip pain often radiates down the side or front of the leg towards the knee.

 There are many conditions that can cause hip pain.
 Here are a few, and hip pain questionaire that will help you decide how badly the pain is affecting your lifestyle.
 HIP PAIN QUESTIONAIRE ...

-Adding fresh herbs to your cooking is one easy way to get those ten coloured foods that help reduce the chances of getting cancer; that's a terror just as bad as the one that afflicted Janet.
+Adding fresh herbs to your cooking is one easy way to get those ten coloured foods that help reduce the chances of getting metastatic disease; that's a terror just as bad as the one that afflicted Janet.
 Prevention remains better than a cure.

 And most of them grow like weeds in a pot or sunny spot in the garden.